June 13, 2016

 My horse doesn’t drink much water when we’re on the road for trail rides.
 I don’t think he likes the unfamiliar taste.
 How do I know if he is getting enough water?

-Daily turned to a recent article provided by the American Association of Equine Practitioners
+Daily turned to the American Association of Equine Practitioners for advice.

 The actual daily amount of water that most horses need to consume (at a minimum) to maintain body functions and remain properly hydrated is from a half gallon to a gallon per 100 pounds of body weight.
 This works out to be a minimum of five to 10 gallons for a 1,000-pound horse that is not presently doing any work and is living in a temperate climate.
 If you increase the horse’s workload or the environmental temperatures are elevated, then this will increase the demand for water.
 Lactating mares, horses with diarrhea, and horses with certain medical conditions will also require more water each day.